Danielle Glennon - Counsellor & Psychotherapist MBACP(Accred), MBPsS, MA

 Talking to a therapist may help you to gain an understanding about the issues(s) troubling you.
 I can provide a private safe space just for you to think about where you are and where you want to be.
 Therapy aims to help you deal with and overcome issues that are causing emotional pain or making you feel uncomfortable.
 It can provide a safe and regular space for you to talk and explore difficult feelings.
 I will be there to support you and respect your views.
 I will help you find your own insights into and understanding of your problems.

-To tailor the right treatment therapy for you, I use a variety skills & tools and therapeutic approaches including cognitive behavioural therapy (CBT), maudsley approaches, psychodynamic therapy, interpersonal therapy, solution focused therapy and specialist supportive care.
-If you are suffering from an eating disorder you'll have the added reassurance that I can monitor your physical health including blood pressure, pulse, temperature along with you weight.
+To tailor the right treatment therapy for you, I use a variety skills & tools and therapeutic approaches including cognitive behavioural therapy (CBT), maudsley approaches, psychodynamic therapy, schema, interpersonal therapy, family therapy, solution focused therapy and specialist supportive care.
+If you are suffering from an eating disorder you'll have the added reassurance that I am also a nurse and therefore we can work together in understanding your physical health issues/results as part of the treatment.
 If you wish I can also be in close contact with your GP.

 I have many years experience as a psychotherapist/supervisor & nurse having completed a Bachelor of Science (BSc) Hons in Psychology, a Masters (MA) in Counselling Psychology, a Diploma in Mental Health Nursing.
 In addition: completed supervision training at Institute of Psychiatry and Postgraduate certificate in Family Therapy.
-Full member (Reg) of British Association of Counsellors & Psychotherapists, and currently accrediting as a counselling psychologist.
+Full member (Accred) of British Association of Counsellors & Psychotherapists, and currently completing a Doctorate in psychotherapy studies.

+Currently seeing people using secure online video platforms.
 The Central London practice is just of Oxford Street / Bond Street, easily accessible from all over London.
-Kings Langley consulting rooms is based in Kings Langley and covers Hemel Hempstead, Watford, Abbots Langley, Apsley, Chipperfield, Berkhampstead, Sarratt, Bovingdon, and St Albans.
+Kings Langley consulting rooms is based in Kings Langley and covers Hemel Hempstead, Watford, Abbots Langley, Apsley, Chipperfield, Berkhampsted, Sarratt, Bovingdon, and St Albans.

 For an informal talk please feel free to either give me a call or e-mail.